Legitime: Brazil

 In Brazil, the descendants (alternatively, the parents or grandparents) and the spouse must receive at least 50% of it among themselves.

 Czech Republic

 In the Czech Republic, the nearest descendants can require 1/4 of their intestacy portion if they are of age or 3/4 of their intestacy portion if they are under age.
-(If a child of the deceased died before him, his children can claim forced share instead of him etc.)
+(If a child of the deceased died before him, their children can claim forced share instead from them, etc.)

 Greece

 In Greece, the descendants and the spouse must receive at least 50% of the share that they would have received if the decedent died intestate, that is half of what they would receive under default rules.

 Louisiana

 In Louisiana, until the passing of Act No. 788 of 1989, the situation was different.
-Formerly, in Louisiana the legitime operated to prevent a parent from wholly disinheriting his children, who were and are still called forced heirs.
+Formerly, in Louisiana the legitime operated to prevent parents from wholly disinheriting their children, who were and are still called forced heirs.
 If the decedent left issue in the form of one child, that issue must receive at least 25% of the decedent's estate.
 If there were two or more children, they must receive at least 50% of it among themselves.
 Similar provisions prevented a decedent with living parents from disinheriting them.

 Post-1989 Louisiana law provides for a forced share only if the decedent's children are under 24 years of age, or are permanently unable to take care of themselves, referred to as interdicted or subject to interdiction.
 Otherwise, a decedent's issue may be wholly disinherited.
 This change is essentially the importation of the common law doctrine of freedom of testation, but stops short of fully abolishing forced heirship because that is expressly forbidden by Louisiana Constitution Article XII, Section 5.